camillehe1992/containerized-app-in-aws-ecs/README.md

+# Build a Strapi Project and Deploy to AWS ECS

-# 🚀 Getting started with Strapi
+## 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.